S. P. Somtow: Conducting and institutions

-In the 1970s, Sucharitkul formed the Temple of Dawn Consort with Dnu Huntrakul and Bruce Gaston, an eclectic performing ensemble devoted to a fusion of Thai and Western music styles and instruments, performing music by these three composers.
-After his 1979 departure for the United States, the group evolved into other fusion ensembles, the most notable being Gaston's Fong Naam.
-On his return to Thailand, Somtow founded, in addition to Bangkok Opera, the Siam Philharmonic Orchestra and the Siam Sinfonietta, a youth symphony orchestra.
-He also founded the Orpheus Choir of Bangkok, which travels all over Thailand and performs many of his pieces.
+In the 1970s Somtow formed the Temple of Dawn Consort with Dnu Huntrakul and Bruce Gaston, an ensemble devoted to a fusion of Thai and Western music.
+After his move to the United States in 1979, the group evolved into other ensembles, most notably Gaston's Fong Naam.
+On returning to Thailand, Somtow founded the Siam Philharmonic Orchestra, the youth orchestra Siam Sinfonietta, and the Orpheus Choir of Bangkok.